parkerhoyes/bolos-user-interface/README.md

 ### Font Module

-The font module (which defines all symbols with the prefix `bui_font_`) implements basic font rendering.
-The function `bui_font_draw_string(...)` allows an application to draw a string onto a preallocated display buffer (of type `bui_bitmap_128x32_t`).
+The font module (which defines all symbols with the prefix `bui_font_`) implements basic font rendering and drawing.
 The library includes 14 different fonts ranging from 8 to 32 pixels in height.

 ### Binary Keyboard Module